 Back in the day, Mrs. Myrtle Hess farmed this land, raising prize-winning dairy sheep and cattle.
-Nowadays, the land Hess left to the city is home to some cornfields, plenty of trails and north of 30 farm animals.
-That includes Nubian and Alpine goats named Chocolate Chip and Rocky Road, plus Bubba – a mini Black Angus steer.
-“He is so friendly.
-He loves to slime everybody,” says Lori Soma, Waterford’s parks and rec supervisor.
-The All Kids Playground is another highlight, accessible for kids with special needs.
+Nowadays, the land Hess left to the city is home to some cornfields, plenty of trails and close to 100 farm animals.
+Animals include Milford (donkey), Champagne (horse), Marshmallow (pony), Lily-Goat (Nigerian dwarf goat), Moonbeam and Sunshine (fainting goats), sheep, chickens, turkeys and more.
+The All Kids Playground is another big attraction accessible for all children.

 - Address: 50165 Eight Mile Road, Northville Township